How do reader groups work?

 Can I override restrictions inherited from a category?

-No. You can add additional groups in the Add More Restrictions section, but you can't remove any of the inherited groups.
+No. You can add additional groups in the Add More Restrictions section, but you can't remove any of the inherited reader groups.

 If an article or category has multiple group restrictions selected, what happens?